-- Our Consultation and Community Engagement Strategy and Toolkit encourages all members of the community to contribute to, and participate in the work of the Council - Public have access to Council meetings, minutes and agendas - A Communications Strategy was adopted in 2017 showing principles of engagement - Our Residents Panel "Talking Teignbridge" is used as a sounding board and is representative as possible of the Teignbridge Community - A Customer Reading Group ensures publications can be understood - We are developing a Digital Strategy to guide the way services will be delivered with a digital first approach - We survey customers bi-annually for their views on our services to help shape future direction, roadshows were provided to - A Statement of Community Involvement sets out engagement processes for planning policy and applications, and a revision of our Local Plan is underway - Our website has been continually improved based on what customers need
+- Our Consultation and Community Engagement Strategy and Toolkit encourages all members of the community to contribute to, and participate in the work of the Council. - Members of the public have access to Council meetings, minutes and agendas. - Our Communications Strategy showing principles of engagement. - Our Residents Panel "Talking Teignbridge" is used as a sounding board and is representative as possible of the Teignbridge community. - A Customer Reading Group ensures publications can be understood. - We have developed a Digital Strategy to guide the way services will be delivered with a digital first approach. - We survey customers every two year for their views on our services to help shape future direction. - A Statement of Community Involvement sets out engagement processes for planning policy and applications, and a revision of our Local Plan is in progress. - Our website has been continually improved based on what customers need.